About the Workshop

 How to Apply

 Applicants must submit work according to the specified requirements detailed on our Portfolio Requirements page; no exceptions will be made.
-Be sure to check links and passwords before submitting, and make sure that all passwords and links remain active through May 2018.
+Be sure to check links and passwords before submitting, and make sure that all passwords and links remain active through May 2021.
 Applicants are encouraged to submit work they feel best exemplifies their overall skills, particularly within the scope of WB shows.
-No sizzle reels, please.
+No sizzle reels or scene selects, please.